 After completing the formal investigation of the complaint, the Civil Rights Coordinator or designee shall make a decision on the complaint and shall inform the complainant and the person(s) against whom the complaint was made of the results of the investigation in writing.
 In the case of a student who is found to have violated this policy, the Civil Rights Coordinator or designee will take appropriate action.
-In the case of an employee who is found to have violated this policy, the Civil Rights Coordinator or designee may refer the matter to the Principal/Program Coordinator or Executive Director for appropriate action.
+In the case of an employee who is found to have violated this policy, the Civil Rights Coordinator or designee may refer the matter to the Principal/Program Coordinator or Executive Coordinator for appropriate action.
 In all cases, if the Principal/Program Coordinator is the designee, then he/she can make a decision on the complaint, inform the complainant and the person(s) against whom the complaint was made of the results in writing, and take appropriate action if necessary provided they first notify the Civil Rights Coordinator once the complaint is made.

 d.
-What you can do if you are not satisfied with the outcome of the formal complaint procedure
+What you can do if you are not satisfied with the outcome of the formal complaint procedure circumstances is different.
+However, the Executive Coordinator will make sure that the complaint is handled as quickly as feasible and will strive to complete the investigation within ten (10) working days.

-If the complainant is not satisfied with the decision, he/she can appeal this finding to the Executive Director within five working days.
+If the complainant is not satisfied with the decision, he/she can appeal this finding to the Executive Coordinator within five working days.

-The Executive Director will review the information considered by the Civil Rights Coordinator or designee, collect any additional information he/she believes is necessary to make an informed decision and shall issue a written decision to the complainant and the person against whom the complaint was made.
-Again, strict timelines cannot be set for conducting the investigation because each set of circumstances is different.
-However, the Executive Director will make sure that the complaint is handled as quickly as feasible and will strive to complete the investigation within ten (10) working days.
+The Executive Coordinator will review the information considered by the Civil Rights Coordinator or designee, collect any additional information he/she believes is necessary to make an informed decision and shall issue a written decision to the complainant and the person against whom the complaint was made.
+Again, strict timelines cannot be set for conducting the investigation because each set of

-If the complainant is not satisfied with the Executive Director's decision, or if he/she does not choose either of the internal resolution processes, he/she may follow the external complaint procedure described below.
+If the complainant is not satisfied with the Executive Coordinator's decision, or if he/she does not choose either of the internal resolution processes, he/she may follow the external complaint procedure described below.

-Contact information for the Executive Director is:
+Contact information for the Executive Coordinator is: